-We are living in uncertain times and some families are probably pretty anxious about spreading germs or being in public but would also like to have the support play therapy offers.
-I want to responsibly keep my distance and also provide therapy to families who need it.
-Many traditional talk therapists are going to telehealth, but I know parents are saying "but isn't the PLAY central to PLAY therapy?
+As many traditional talk therapists are going to telehealth, I know parents are saying "but isn't the PLAY central to PLAY therapy?
 I don't think my kid will just sit and talk."
 I get it.
 Play IS central to our work, and I'm so glad you value it.

 The truth is that the relationship is the most important part of any therapy, no matter what the method, population, or age.
 Play is the way that we often build the relationship, and play is the language children use to communicate.
 In my play room I do a lot of child-centered play therapy, which means I allow the child to choose what they want to play and then to lead that play.
 Giving kids a sense of power and control is an important part of the process, and one that I want to continue to foster.